dshatz/ktorfit-koin/README.md

 val service: PriceService by get().inject()
 ```

+# Compile-time safety
+This library supports KOIN_CONFIG_CHECK.

 # Stability

 This project is experimental and was made to address my usecase.

-I do aim to make it useful for others, so if your usecase does not work, create an issue with examples and I'll do my best.
+I do aim to make it useful for others, so if your usecase does not work, create an issue with examples, and I'll do my best.

-Support for other kotlin, ksp and ktor versions will be added later.

-## Known issues
-Koin config check will not work.
-See koin-annotations [issue](https://github.com/InsertKoinIO/koin-annotations/issues/192).